koganp42/Outer_Earth/README.md

 ### ISS Location (International Space Station)
 Dynamically updated with the ISS API-
-This feature will get your current location and tell you when the space station will pass over you and where it currently is.
+This feature will get your current location and tell you where the space station currently is, how fast it's travelling, and its altitude.
 An awesome feature added will show you the current location of the ISS on a map!

 ### Planet Facts
 An interactive feature that will have the user input his/her weight and provide the users weight on the planet selected.
 Also this feature provides each planets Mass, day length , year length and temperature.